snltd/wavefront-cli/README.md

 data which is not likely to be useful, or which is extremely hard to present in a readable way.

-If you `describe` an object like a dashboard, user, webhook etc as `json` or `yaml`, and send the output to a file, you can re-import that data.
+If you `describe` an object like a dashboard, account, webhook etc as `json` or `yaml`, and send the output to a file, you can re-import that data.
 The format of the file to be imported is automatically detected.